Here are the best fresh dill recipes! This herb brings a unique punchy flavor to everything from dips to potato salad to salmon.

 - 2 tablespoons olive oil

 - Fresh ground pepper

 - Fill a large pot with cold water and add 1 tablespoon kosher salt.
 Add the whole potatoes and bring to a boil.
 When it comes to a boil, boil for about 5 to 8 minutes, depending on the size.
 Cook until fork tender (taste test to check).

 - Mince the shallot.
 Finely chop the dill and parsley.
-Thinly slice the scallions, if using.
+Thinly slice the green onions, if using.

 - When the potatoes are done, drain them.
 When they are cool enough to handle, slice them into bite sized pieces.
 Place the potatoes in a bowl and gently mix in the minced shallot, white wine vinegar, kosher salt, and 1/2 cup warm water.
 Let stand for 5 minutes, gently stirring occasionally.
 The potatoes will absorb the water as they stand.

-- Add the dill, parsley, olive oil, and a few grinds black pepper.
+- Add the dill, parsley, green onions, drained capers, olive oil, and a few grinds black pepper.
 Taste and add additional salt if necessary (we added 1/4 teaspoon more).
 Serve warm or room temperature.

 - Category: Side Dish